jonas-weber/A3-hcds-hcc-bias/README.md

 # A3-hcds-hcc-bias

 ## Goal of the project
-Collecting the amount and quality of articles of politicians from different countries and calculating the articles written per population, the quaity per population and other relations.
+Collecting the amount and quality of articles of politicians from different countries and calculating the articles written per population, the quality per population and other relations.

 ## Data acquisition
 ### Source